Think you have a solid handle on the entourage effect?

-The entourage effect describes a phenomenon where the most well-known cannabinoids present in strains and extracts, like THC and CBD, act in a synergistic relationship with other natural chemicals present in the plant called terpenes or terpenoids, to produce different and/or stronger effects than the individual compounds do alone (1).
+The entourage effect describes a phenomenon where the most well-known "c-compounds" present in strains and extracts act in a synergistic relationship with other natural chemicals present in the plant called terpenes or terpenoids, to produce different and/or stronger effects than the individual compounds do alone (1).

-It’s well-established that THC and CBD, both cannabinoids, have different effects on the human body through their biochemical interactions with the human body endocannabinoid system.
+It’s well-established that c-compounds, have different effects on the human body through their biochemical interactions with the human body's EC System system.
 (2)